-Hartsfield-Jackson has more than 40,000 parking spaces, so it is possible to find parking on site.
-However, checking the airport website for the latest on construction projects and road closures as well as the current capacity of parking lots is recommended.
+Hartsfield-Jackson has more than 40,000 parking spaces, but be sure to check the airport website for the latest on construction projects and road closures as well as the current capacity of parking lots before driving into ATL.

 Public Transportation and Taxis

-Taxis are available outside baggage claim at each terminal and charge a flat rate minimum of $30 to and from downtown, with an additional charge of $2/person.
-Rates to Midtown start at $32, Buckhead $40 and other areas are $2.50 for the first 1/8 mile and $0.25 for each additional 1/8 mile.
+If you're willing to splurge on a taxi, you'll find one outside baggage claim at each terminal.
+They charge a flat rate minimum of $30 to and from the Downtown area, with an additional charge of $2 per person.
+Rates to Midtown start at $32, Buckhead at $40, and other areas are $2.50 for the first eighth-mile, then $0.25 for each additional eighth-mile.

 Where to Eat and Drink

-Hometown airline Delta has Sky Clubs on every concourse with complimentary beverages, fresh food, free wi-fi and satellite TVs.
-Access is limited to members, with up to two guests allowed per member at $29/each.
-There are private showers at select locations.
+Hometown airline Delta has put its Sky Clubs in every concourse, offering passengers complimentary beverages, food, free wifi, and satellite television.
+Access is limited to members, with up to two guests allowed per member at $29 each.
+Some have showers, too.

-- Parks: The airport is home to a 1,000-square-foot dog park, Poochie Park, located at the Ground Transportation area on Domestic Terminal South outside of doors W1 and W2.
-Open 24/7, the park is leash free with grass, a water fountain, biodegradable poop bags and a bench.
+- The airport is home to a 1,000-square-foot dog park, Poochie Park, which is located at the Ground Transportation area just outside doors W1 and W2 of Domestic Terminal South.
+The grassy haven is leash-free and open 24 hours a day.

-- Tours: Want to get a behind-the-scenes look at the world's busiest airport?
-Then sign up for tours of the following: airport operations, the airfield, the eTower, the fire station, a history walk through Concourses B and C, the Atlanta SkyTrain and the Aviation Art program.
-Tours last 1.5 to 3 hours and start at 9 and 10 a.m., and you must sign up at least 21 days before your flight to participate.
+- If you're interested in getting a behind-the-scenes look at the world's busiest airport, then you might want to sign up for a tour of airport operations, the airfield, the eTower, or the fire station.
+There's also a history walk through Concourses B and C. Tours last 1.5 to 3 hours and start at 9 and 10 a.m.
+You must sign up at least 21 days before your flight to participate.